Uncomfortable Truths About Aging

 But before we can future-proof our brains for longevity, we need to shift our mindset.
 Conventional aging stereotypes are a self-fulfilling prophecy, so let’s break the mold and embrace the possibilities.

 We’re not afraid of death – we just want to live our best lives for as long as possible.
 And that starts with the power of our minds.
-So let’s get to it!

 So, where do you start?